-We cannot provide you with a specific answer to your questions without reviewing invoices for the products/services that you buy and sell.
-In addition, without reviewing your specific contractual obligations with the third-party advertising service, and without knowing the registration status of the servicemen involved, the Department is without sufficient information to provide you with a specific response.
-However, I hope the following information regarding Retailers' Occupation Tax, Use Tax, Service Occupation Tax and Service Use Tax is helpful.
+We cannot provide you with a specific answer to your questions without reviewing your client's specific contractual obligations with the printer and the customer.
+In addition, without knowing the registration status of the servicemen involved, the Department is without sufficient information to provide you with a specific response.
+However, I hope the following information regarding Retailers' Occupation Tax, Use Tax, Service Occupation Tax and Service Use Tax are helpful.